mikelyou/mikelyou.github.io/_posts/2020-01-26-thermodynamics.md

 #### 3.6.2 Equilibrium of Pressure

-Similarly, if we have  an isolated, composite system cosisting of two simple systems.
-Two subsystems are seperated by a wall that is **impermeable, but moveable, and  allow the flow of heat.**
+Similarly, if we have an isolated, composite system consisting of two simple systems.
+Two subsystems are separated by a wall that is **impermeable, but moveable, and  allow the flow of heat.**

-Upon this condition, the variables becomes **energies and volumes** of two subsystems.
+Upon this condition, the variables become **energies and volumes** of two subsystems.
 The only constants are mole numbers.
 And we can write

 $$U^{(1)}+U^{(2)}=\text { constant } \quad \text{or} \quad dU^{(1)}+dU^{(2)}=0$$

 $$V^{(1)}+V^{(2)}=\text { constant } \quad \text{or} \quad dV^{(1)}+dV^{(2)}=0$$

-When the whole system has reached quilibrium, we have $dS=0$, and it can be expanded as
+When the whole system has reached equilibrium, we have $dS=0$, and it can be expanded as

 $$\begin{aligned}
 d S&=\left(\frac{\partial S^{(1)}}{\partial U^{(1)}}\right)_{V^{(1)},N_{j}^{(1)}} d U^{(1)} + \left(\frac{\partial S^{(1)}}{\partial V^{(1)}}\right)_{U^{(1)},N_{j}^{(1)}} d V^{(1)} \\